musa-509-spring-2023/pipeline01/README.md

 ## Deploying pipelines

-For a pipeline, you'll have to create a few types of recources in Google Cloud:
+For a pipeline, you'll have to create a few types of resources in Google Cloud:
 1. The individual functions that will be run as part of the pipeline
 2. The workflow that will orchestrate the functions
 3. A scheduler job that will trigger the workflow